 For multiple context mode, complete all tasks in this section in the system execution space.
-If you are not already in the system execution space, in the Configuration > Device List pane, double-click System under the active device IP address.
+To change from the context to the system execution space, enter the changeto system command.

 For ASA cluster interfaces, which have special requirements, see ASA Cluster.